A Prayer for the Long Weekend

 Cross Country

-This week year 1, 2, 3 and 4 will compete in their Cross Country during Class Sport.
-Year 5 and 6 will complete in week 7.
+Congratulations to Year 1, 2, 3 and 4 who have completed their Cross Country during Class Sport.
+Year 5 and 6 will participate in their Cross Country event on Thursday, 4 June.
 Good luck to everyone

 R U Legal?

-Students in Year 5 and 6 will take part in an incursion on Wednesday 27th May delivered by Legal Aid.
-Students will discover and understand their legal rights and responsibilities in everyday life and engage in a practical session focused on online safety, respectful digital communication, and how to seek help when needed.
+Students in Year 5 and 6 took part in an incursion delivered by Legal Aid.
+Students were able to discover and understand their legal rights and responsibilities in everyday life and engage in a practical session focused on online safety, respectful digital communication, and how to seek help when needed.

 Ms Stefanie Neri & Mrs Remy McGavigan